jcguu95/stumpwm--dynamic-floating-group/readme.md

 # StumpWM - Dynamic Floating Group

+WARNING: Do not delete this repo, as the links to the media here are used in other articles and PRs.

 This repo is deprecated, and only serves as a storage for displaying videos.

 + Basic Movement